Discover the best microgreens to grow as well as how to grow microgreens indoors with this handy guide to growing wintertime salads.

 A perpetual harvest at home

 My microgreen set up has four shallow planting containers.
 I could plant all four at once and have a single large harvest two to three weeks from planting.
 If I planted again, I’d be waiting another 2 or 3 weeks before I could harvest again.
 It would be a cycle of feast, then famine.
+It took me some experimenting to figure out how to grow microgreens at home so that it works for us.

 By planting one of the four trays every five days and replanting as I harvest, I can maintain a small supply of microgreens perpetually, with the same amount of effort, and the same cost in energy.